Hilo-Inc/robolog/readme.md

 > **Intelligent log monitoring with AI-powered analysis and Discord notifications**

-Robolog automatically monitors your system logs, detects critical issues, and sends intelligent summaries to Discord using AI analysis powered by Ollama and Gemma 3n (default).
+Robolog automatically monitors your Linux system logs, detects critical issues, and sends intelligent summaries to Discord (or other webhook service) using AI analysis powered by Ollama and Gemma 3n (default).

 ## 📦 Quick Installation (Linux)